-To listen online to any part of the tour simply click a play link and continue browsing whilst the MP3 audio plays.
+To listen online to any part of the tour simply click a play icon and continue browsing whilst the MP3 audio plays.
 If you have pop-up blocker software installed it may be necessary to approve this site first.

 Play all >

 The tour of the scientific history of Manchester starts here, at the Central Library.
 It is narrated from the viewpoint of John Dalton, the man credited with the discovery atomic theory in chemistry.
 Dalton lived in Manchester from 1793 until his death in 1844.

 March 2015 - St Peter's Square is currently undergoing major works.
 The former peace garden, which was the original stop on this walk, has been removed, and the cenotaph relocated in its place.

 Close to where the cenotaph now stands was once home to the Manchester Academy, set up to train Nonconformist ministers at a time when the traditional universities were only open to members of the Church of England.
 Dalton, a Quaker, came here in 1793 to teach chemistry, natural philosophy and mathematics.

 Behind the Academy was the Mechanics' Institution, created in 1824.
 The Institution was set up for workers from local industry, to give them a basic education in sciences.
 The Mechanics' Institution was later reorganised into what became UMIST, now part of the University of Manchester.

 What’s now Manchester Art Gallery was built in the 1820s as the Royal Manchester Institution.
 Before that, John Dalton's friend William Henry, a successful chemist, had his house here.
 Henry’s family business produced magnesia and soda-water, and it was while researching soda-water that he discovered that the amount of a gas which you can dissolve in a liquid varies in proportion to the pressure of the gas, a principle now known as Henry’s Law.